• Home

 Permanent Medical Clinic

-On the Hope for Hispaniola property, construction began for a permanent medical clinic owned and operated by the Hartman Initiative.
+On the Hope for Hispaniola property, construction began for a permanent medical clinic owned and operated by Portage Community.
 It will be staffed year-round and will provide consistent medical care to the community, as well as further opportunities to spread the Gospel.

 Picture